Dear Doctor,

 Dr. Erin Sperry Schlueter

 Erin Sperry Schlueter, MD, FACOG, is a board-certified OB/GYN practicing at Pueblo OB/GYN in Tucson and South Tucson.
-She specializes in normal and high-risk pregnancies, contraception, and polycystic ovarian syndrome.
+She specializes in normal and high-risk pregnancies, the management of abnormal uterine bleeding, and adolescent gynecology.